Tomb of Saadi, The Persian Poet in Shiraz

 Design of Saadi’s Tomb; One of Marvelous Shiraz Attractions

-The building of Tomb of Saadi is located at the middle of a Persian style garden, with tall trees, colorful flowers and of course a water fountain.
+The building of Tomb of Saadi is located in the middle of a Persian-style garden, with tall trees, colorful flowers, and of course a water fountain.

 Other poets buried at the Tomb of Saadi

 Left to the Saadi’s Tomb there is another Persian poet buried.
-Shurideh Shirazi, a blind poet who was born and died in Shiraz city is buried left to Saadi according to his own last will.
-These two tombs are connected together via a long and elegant hallway, supported with high columns.
+Shurideh Shirazi, a blind poet who was born and died in Shiraz City is buried in Saadi according to his own last will.
+These two tombs are connected via a long and elegant hallway, supported by high columns.

 Underground fish pound

-Beneath the surface of Tomb of Saadi, there’s a water stream flowing, ending up into a fish pound.
-People have always believed that washing down their clothes in this pound and with this sacred water could bless them.
-Especially during the celebration of “Last Wednesday of the year”.
-It was among one of the rituals of saying goodbye the past year and getting ready for the upcoming year.
-Now, this fish pound’s entrance is located left to Tomb of Saadi, going down underground via a series of steps.
-Today, there are no more fish in the pound, but there are some paintings making up for them.
+Beneath the surface of the Tomb of Saadi, there’s a water stream flowing, ending up into a fish pound.
+People have always believed that washing their clothes in this pound and with this sacred water could bless them.
+Especially during the celebration of the “Last Wednesday of the Year”.
+It was one of the rituals of saying goodbye to the past year and getting ready for the upcoming year.
+Now, this fish pound’s entrance is located left to the Tomb of Saadi, going down underground via a series of steps.
+Today, there are no more fish in the pound, but some paintings are making up for them.

-There are literate gatherings taking place in this cultural place, such as live music festivals, Poem reading gatherings, live performances and etc. So, if you want to get a glance into local contemporary art you might be able to do so if you are lucky; but on the other hand, during these times, the Tomb of Saadi gets extremely crowded.
-So, you better to watch out for them if you would like to have a peaceful and quite tour of the place.
+There are literate gatherings taking place in this cultural place, such as live music festivals, Poem-reading gatherings, live performances, etc. So, if you want to get a glance into local contemporary art you might be able to do so if you are lucky; but on the other hand, during these times, the Tomb of Saadi gets extremely crowded.
+So, you better watch out for them if you would like to have a peaceful and quiet tour of the place.

 No comment